technojam/GUSC/README.md

 If you are sure that you can solve any of the [Issues](https://github.com/technojam/GUSC/issues) feel free to ask in the comment section. and follow the steps.

+## NOTE!!
+"Use your own firebase JSON file required to run app "

 * Fork this repo to your github.
 * Create new branch for every Issues.
 * Solve the issue.